![]() |

 Choose Oil Carefully and Use Sparingly

-There are some Vegans who shun oils.
-You may or may not be one of them.
-But if you DO use oils in your cooking, it's important to avoid those that can tilt the nutritional balance out of your favor.
-There's a bit of an epidemic these days -- people tend to eat far more of the oils that can cause damage in their body, and far less of the oils that can assist in creating optimum health.
+If you DO use oils in your cooking, it's important to avoid those that can tilt the nutritional balance out of your favor.
+There's a bit of an epidemic these days -- people tend to eat far too much of the oils that can cause damage inside their body; namely, refined oils.

 When you see oils on your grocery shelf that are packaged in see-through containers, those oils have been refined to make sure they're stable at high temperatures, and so they can sit on the shelves for long periods of time.